Contents

 The precompiled binaries all use release (i.e. non-debug) versions of Python.

-The only two configuration options that are available for this plugin are the following:
+The two main configuration options that are available for this plugin are the following:

 import orthanc